sodium-friends/docs/docs/finitefieldarithmetic.md

 ``` js
 sodium.crypto_scalarmult_ed25519(q, n, p)
 ```
-Multiply point `p` by scalar `n` and store its compressed representation in `q`.
+Multiplies point `p` by scalar `n` and stores its compressed representation in `q`.
 * `q` must be a `buffer` of at least `crypto_scalarmult_ed25519_BYTES` bytes
 * `n` must be a `buffer` of at least `crypto_scalarmult_ed25519_SCALARBYTES` bytes
 * `p` must be a `buffer` of at least `crypto_scalarmult_ed25519_BYTES` bytes

-Note this function will throw if `n` is zero or `p` is an invalid curve point.
+Note this function will throw, if `n` is zero or `p` is an invalid curve point.
 ***
 ## `crypto_scalarmult_ed25519_base`
 ![sodium-node][node]
 ``` js
 sodium.crypto_scalarmult_ed25519_base(q, n)
 ```
-Multiply the basepoint by scalar `n` and store its compressed representation in `q`.
+Multiplies the base point by scalar `n` and stores its compressed representation in `q`.
 Note that `n` will be clamped.
 * `q` must be a `buffer` of at least `crypto_scalarmult_ed25519_BYTES` bytes
 * `n` must be a `buffer` of at least `crypto_scalarmult_ed25519_SCALARBYTES` bytes